• Skip to primary navigation

 a senior couple walking through Place Massena in Nice, after buying travel insurance for France

-Costs also depend on your premium (the amount you pay upfront or in installments), deductibles (what you pay out of pocket before coverage starts), co-pays (fixed fees for some services), and the scope of emergency and trip disruption coverage.
-Policy exclusions can also affect pricing.
+The cost of your policy also depends on your premium (the amount you pay upfront or in installments), deductibles (the amount you pay out of pocket before coverage begins), co-pays (fixed fees for certain services), and the extent of emergency and trip disruption coverage.
+Policy exclusions can also impact pricing.

 helpful tip